Home

 If you are like most people, your mind is probably full of repetitive thoughts.
 Perhaps some of these thoughts are disturbing or even upsetting to you.

-This meditation will train you to stop “reacting” to these thoughts, so that they lose their power and begin to fade away, and it will leave you feeling far more emotionally balanced.
+This meditation will train you to stop “reacting” to these thoughts, so that they lose their power and begin to fade away.
+It will leave you feeling far more emotionally balanced.

-This one of of the main reasons why mindfulness meditation has become so popular with psychologists and other health care professionals.
+This is one of the main reasons why mindfulness meditation has become so popular with psychologists and other health care professionals.

 Through the practise of this meditation, you can train your mind to achieve a state of tranquillity, without being disturbed by outside forces.
 Mindfulness Meditation is a wonderful way to developing this essential skill, so that you can find peacefulness in your life whenever you like.

 Mindfulness is something you can practice even when you are not meditating, so once you have tried this mindfulness meditation, please take a look at this page on mindfulness, delve into these mindfulness exercises or try some mindfulness activities.
-These additional exercises will boost the effects of your meditation, and really help you to help you to put a stop to that chatterbox in your mind.
+These additional exercises will boost the effects of your meditation and really help you to put a stop to that chatterbox in your mind.

 The Meditation